shreyeaah/Bakely./README.md

 # Bakely. - AI-Powered Cake Builder + Multi-Bakery Platform

 A multi-tenant bakery platform where independent bakers can create their own digital storefronts, manage custom cake orders, showcase menus, and interact directly with customers.
-It is designed to empower local bakers with modern online tools—without any centralized control.It also enables customers to customize and order cakes online.
+It is designed to empower local bakers with modern online tools.It also enables customers to customize and order cakes online.
 The platform is enhanced with AI-generated cake visualizations using Stability AI, providing an interactive and intelligent ordering experience.

 ###  For Customers:
 - Browse local bakeries and menus